-Study Recruitment method Treatment setting required??
-Mode of delivery (when and how much) materials? assessment A. Brief intervention based on FRAMES: ASSIST-linked brief intervention for the substance with the highest score, and the ASSIST self- help guide, with additional information regarding substances and high-risk situation management.
+Author, year Study Recruitment method Treatment Practitioner Mentions special training required?
+Mode of Intensity of intervention (when and how much) materials?
+Method(s) of outcome assessment on FRAMES: ASSIST- linked brief intervention for the substance with the highest score, and the ASSIST self-help guide, with additional information regarding substances and high-risk situation management.
 When 2 substances had the same score, the participant had the choice to decide which substance to receive counseling for.
-The intervention was based on the FRAME model, which provides specific feedback, offers a menu of options, and enhances motivation to change (n=400) B. Usual care: Participants received a pamphlet of their own choosing containing broad information on substance use risk and harm (n=406) Screen-detected (ASSIST - Chilean version) Primary care, emergency department, police station 32 centers Chile Social worker, psychologist Yes Face to face ASSIST manual Self-report based on standardized questionnaires Rooke, 2013 108 A. Web-based CBT + MI, 6 modules (n=119) B. Educational control, 6 modules (n=111) Advertisements seeking individuals who wished to reduce or quit their cannabis use via an online program were placed on the National Cannabis Prevention and Information Centre website, online forums, Google, university bulletin boards, in newspapers, and at community health centers.
-International Not relevant (computer-based) Web-based completed at intervals selected by participants Website: Reduce You Use: How to Break the Cannabis Habit Self-report based ron timeline followback and standardized questionnaires
+The intervention was based on the FRAME model, which provides specific feedback, offers a menu of options, and enhances motivation to change (n=400) B. Usual care: Participants received a pamphlet of their own choosing containing broad information on substance use risk and harm (n=406) Social worker, psychologist Yes 1 18 minute brief individual counseling session ASSIST manual Self-report based on standardized questionnaires · 6 modules (n=119) B. Educational control, 6 modules (n=111) Advertisements seeking individuals who wished to reduce or quit their cannabis use via an online program were placed on the National Cannabis Prevention and Information Centre website, online forums, Google, university bulletin boards, in newspapers, and at community health centers.
+Web-based recruiting International Not relevant (computer-based) 6 modules completed at intervals selected by participants Website: Reduce Your Use: How to Break the Cannabis Habit Self-report based on timeline followback and standardized questionnaires